MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-ActiveSyncConnectivity.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2010

-The Test-ActiveSyncConnectivity cmdlet performs a full synchronization between a mobile device and a specified mailbox to test the functionality of Exchange ActiveSync.
-If the synchronization fails, a message is displayed in the Exchange Management Shell.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Exchange ActiveSync server settings" entry in the Client Access Permissions topic.

-!!!
-Exchange Server 2013

-The Test-ActiveSyncConnectivity cmdlet performs a full synchronization between a mobile device and a specified mailbox to test the functionality of Exchange ActiveSync.
-If the synchronization fails, a message is displayed in the Exchange Management Shell.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Exchange ActiveSync server settings" entry in the Clients and mobile devices permissions topic.

-!!!
-Exchange Server 2016

 The Test-ActiveSyncConnectivity cmdlet tests Exchange ActiveSync connectivity by connecting to a specified Exchange ActiveSync virtual directory, to any Exchange ActiveSync virtual directories on a specified Exchange server, or to any Exchange ActiveSync virtual directories that are available in the local Active Directory site.

 The first time you use this cmdlet, you might be required to create a test user.
 To create a test user, run the following command.